Moesif/moesif-rack/BUILDING.md

 To modify and build your own gem.

 ```
 gem build moesif_rack.gemspec
 ```

 ```
 gem install /full/path/to/your.gem
 ```

-to uninstall and reinstall
+to uninstall

 ```
 gem uninstall moesif_rack
 ```

-after you installed it in a rails up to run the servers `bin/rails server`
+after you installed it in a rails app, to run the rails app `bin/rails server`